 Includes OECD (Organisation for Economic Co-operation and Development) books and reports arranged by subject area, periodicals, and interactive statistics.
 Topics include agriculture, developing economies, education, employment, energy, environment, migration, social issues, and sustainable development.

-Summarizes U.S. social, political and economic data in convenient tables from a wide variety of Federal and State agencies as well as private organizations.
-Tables available in either PDF or Excel.
-Check original sources of data for more detailed information.
-Excellent introductory essay at beginning of each PDF section.
-Updated monthly.
-For earlier editions (1970-current) use drop down menu in database.
-Archived government editions (1878-2012) available free at U.S. Census Bureau and Cybercemetery sites.
-Tip sheet.
+An authoritative and comprehensive summary of U.S. social, political and economic data from Federal and State agencies as well as private organizations.
+All tables are available for download in PDF and Excel formats.
+Check original sources of data to explore more detailed information.
+Excellent introductory essay at beginning of each topic section.
+Updated annually.

 Provides access to statistical information produced by the U.S. government, major international intergovernmental organizations, professional and trade organizations, commercial publishers, independent research organizations, state government agencies, and universities.
 Includes indexing/abstracting and tabular data from 1973 to the present.
 Significant full text content from 1995 to the present is available.
 All documents are available on microfiche; inquire at the Info desk for assistance.

-Official source for U.S. export and import statistics from the U.S. Census Bureau's Foreign Trade Division.
-USA Trade Online provides current and cumulative U.S. export and import data on more than 9,000 export and 17,000 import commodities worldwide using the Harmonized System (HS) and the North American Industry Classification System (NAICS) codes up to the 10-digit HS or up to the 6-digit NAICS level.
-Users can set up a free individual account.
+Official source for U.S. export and import data from the U.S. Census Bureau.
+Provides current and cumulative statistics on a monthly, annual, and year-to-date basis.
+Select broad commodity classification categories using the Harmonized System (HS) and North American Industry Classification System (NAICS) codes.
+Users must set up a free individual account.
+Updated monthly.

 U.S. Department of Commerce agency.
 BEA produces some of the most closely watched economic statistics that influence decisions of government officials, business people, and individuals.
 These statistics provide a comprehensive, up-to-date picture of the U.S. economy.